telefonicaid/thinking-cities/docs/index.md

 ## FIWARE Datamodels

-A set of recommended data models to be used with FIWARE IoT Stack can be found [here](http://fiware-datamodels.readthedocs.io/en/latest/index.html).
+A set of recommended data models to be used with Thinking Cities can be found [here](http://fiware-datamodels.readthedocs.io/en/latest/index.html).